Deep Sea and ABNJ Accounting

 Table 3: Extent account for deep-sea accounting area

-Interpretation: The 3 km2 abyssal plain reduction represents sediment disturbance from environmental baseline surveys and small-scale test mining conducted under the ISA exploration contract.
+Interpretation: The 3 km2 abyssal plain reduction represents sediment disturbance from environmental baseline surveys and small-scale test mining under the ISA exploration contract.
 The 0.5 km2 seamount reduction reflects localised disturbance from geological sampling on the seamount hosting the mineral deposit.
-These anthropogenic reductions are small relative to total extent but may be significant locally.
-The +1 km2 net change in vent extent reflects discovery of a larger new vent field (2 km2) offset by cessation of a smaller known vent (1 km2), consistent with the geological dynamism of hydrothermal systems.
+The +1 km2 net change in vent extent reflects discovery of a larger new vent field (2 km2) offset by cessation of a smaller known vent (1 km2).
+The vent cessation is recorded as natural unmanaged reduction (gradual geological process) consistent with the classification criteria in Section 3.3.

 Step 2: Condition account

-Condition indicators derived from ROV surveys (structural variables), water column sampling (chemical variables), and environmental monitoring data associated with the ISA exploration contract.
+Condition indicators derived from ROV surveys (structural variables), water column sampling (chemical variables), and ISA exploration contract environmental monitoring data.
 Reference conditions drawn from undisturbed control sites within the same depth range and biogeographic province.
+Variables are classified against the SEEA EA Ecosystem Condition Typology (ECT) variable classes as set out in SEEA EA Chapter 5[41].

 Table 4: Condition account for deep-sea accounting area

-Interpretation: The composite condition index of 0.73 indicates that the deep-sea area is in relatively good condition (73% of reference condition), reflecting the limited extent of human disturbance to date.
-However, the species discovery rate indicator (0.60) suggests that biodiversity may be less intact than other condition dimensions, potentially due to historical fishing impacts on seamounts or natural variability in deep-sea communities.
-The high benthic disturbance indicator (0.95) reflects that physical impacts remain localised.
-Compilers should note that even small reductions in condition may be effectively irreversible on human timescales due to the extremely slow recovery rates of deep-sea ecosystems.
+Interpretation: The composite index of 0.73 indicates relatively good condition (73% of reference condition), reflecting limited human disturbance to date.
+The species discovery rate indicator (0.60) suggests biodiversity may be less intact than other condition dimensions, potentially due to historical fishing impacts on seamounts.
+Compilers should note that even small condition reductions may be effectively irreversible on human timescales due to extremely slow deep-sea recovery rates.

 Step 3: Ecosystem services (annual flows)

 Ecosystem service flows estimated from scientific literature, ISA environmental baseline reports, and expert judgment.
-Values are highly uncertain and should be interpreted as illustrative orders of magnitude rather than precise estimates.
+Values are highly uncertain and should be interpreted as illustrative orders of magnitude.

 | Service | Physical quantity | Monetary value (USD) |